Connie Smith: 1973–1979: Record label switches, pop music incorporation and semi-retirement

-1983–present: Return to recording and performing
+1983–2003: Semi-retirement and return to music

-For three years, Smith remained in semiretirement, committing only to occasional performances at the Grand Ole Opry, where she remained a member.
+For three years, Smith remained in semi-retirement, committing only to occasional performances at the Grand Ole Opry, where she remained a member.
 At the Opry, she only performed gospel songs.
 She decided to return to her career, though, in 1983.
 She resigned with Monument Records, but left after the label filed for bankruptcy.
 Instead, singer and songwriter Ricky Skaggs helped her secure a new recording contract with Epic Records.
 The first single, "A Far Cry from You" (1985), was written by alternative country artist Steve Earle.
 It reached number 71 on the Hot Country Songs chart.

 One day in the mid-1990s, Smith was at her home talking to one of her daughters on the phone.
 After telling her mother what she was going to do that night, her daughter asked Smith what her plans for that night were.
 Because she did not have anything fun planned, Smith lied so her daughter would not have to worry about her.
 After the conversation ended, Smith realized that she did not need her own children worrying about her at the start of their adult lives, and decided that it was time to return to her career.
 With country artist Marty Stuart (whom she later married in 1997) acting as the album's main producer, Smith signed a recording contract with Warner Bros.
 Records in 1996.
 Although the label preferred her to record an album of duets, Smith decided to go by her own terms and record a solo studio album.
 In October 1998, she released her second self-titled studio album.
 It consisted of 10 tracks, nine of them co-written by Stuart and her.

 Smith's 1998 project attracted limited commercial attention, but was given critical praise for its traditional and contemporary style.
 Kurt Wolff, in the book Country Music: The Rough Guide, commented that the album sounded "far gutsier than anything in the Reba and Garth mainstream".
 Thom Jurek of Allmusic gave the release four out of five stars, calling it "a solid effort" and commenting, "it stands head and shoulders over most of the stuff that's come out of Nash Vegas in over a decade.
 Even if it doesn't sell a copy, it's a triumphant return for Smith.
 She hasn't lost a whit of her gift as a singer or as a writer."
 Also in 1998, Smith made a second cameo appearance in a film, portraying a "Singer at the Rodeo Dance" in The Hi-Lo Country starring Woody Harrelson and Billy Crudup.